Travis (chimpanzee): Aftermath

-Shortly after the attack, a woman who had lived in the same area as Sandra came forward with information that, in 1996, Travis had bitten her hand and tried to pull her into a vehicle as she greeted him.
+Shortly after the attack, a woman who had lived in the same area as Sandra came forward with the claim that in 1996, Travis had bitten her hand and tried to pull her into a vehicle as she greeted him.
 She claimed to have complained to Sandra, Jerome, the Stamford police, and the Connecticut State police, who stated they had no record of any such complaint.
 Additionally, a man also came forward with information that, in 1998, Travis had bitten his hand and thumb as he went to pick up his toy after Travis dropped it.
 Afterward, PETA members allegedly harassed Sandra, although the organization stated that it did not have any official involvement.

 Sandra was reportedly deeply traumatized not only by the mauling of her friend but also by the loss of Travis.
 After his death, her stepdaughter and a friend said in interviews that she tried to relieve her grief by feeding deer and other animals in her backyard as well as purchasing another chimpanzee named Chance from an animal trainer in Florida.
 At that time, owning a pet chimpanzee in Connecticut was illegal, so she travelled to Florida, where Chance lived with the trainer, to visit him.

 On May 24, 2010, 15 months after the attack, Sandra died suddenly of a ruptured aortic aneurysm at the age of 72.
 Her attorney, Robert Golger, released the following statement: "Ms. Herold had suffered a series of heartbreaking losses over the last several years, beginning with the death of her first and only daughter who was killed in a car accident, then her husband, then her beloved chimp, Travis, as well as the tragic maiming of friend and employee Charla Nash.
 In the end, her heart, which had been broken so many times before, could take no more."

 On May 28, 2011, Charla underwent transplant surgery performed by a team led by Bohdan Pomahač at Brigham and Women's Hospital, receiving a donated face and hands.
-The transplant of the hands was initially successful but, when she developed pneumonia shortly thereafter, doctors were forced to remove them 5 days after the transplant due to the infection and resulting poor circulation.
+The transplant of the hands was initially successful but, when she developed pneumonia shortly thereafter, doctors were forced to remove them five days after the transplant due to the infection and resulting poor circulation.